Sales representatives promote, market and sell products or services to business and professional establishments, or wholesale or retail outlets.

 What are the chances of getting a job?

-Sales representatives work for a wide range of employers selling various products and services.
+Sales representatives work for a wide range of employers selling various products and services across different industries.

 Most sales representatives work in: